yyang-pplus/yyang-pplus.github.io/_posts/2021-03-11-pds-logging-rate-limiter.md

 ## A few more words

-In a perfect world, where software is tested completely and is bug-free, protective mechanisms like logging rate limiters should have no use.
+In a perfect world, where software is tested completely and is bug-free, protective mechanisms, like logging rate limiters, should have no use.
 However, our reality is far from ideal, and a defect or a malicious use pattern can suddenly turn a benign logging command into a fountain of a disastrous message flood.
 Thus, it is usually a good idea to adopt logging rate limiters, especially for sophisticated long-running programs.

 On the other hand, a log rate limiter that is too restrictive can hinder debugging as well.
 Since, it is generally unpredictable which messages a limiter will drop, which can easily break the logging context that is critical for debugging.
 Thus, it is recommended to have at least one way to turn the limiter off.

 # Conclusion

+As usually the first thing to be checked when something goes wrong with a program, logging is a powerful tool for debugging.
+However, logging itself, sometimes, can become a source of problems.

 In today's post, we have talked about the common ways of reducing messages get logged, with an emphasize on how to integrate protective rate limiter algorithms with a logging framework.
-A logging rate limiter can help to prevent the logging system from resource starvation that are caused by a sudden burst of logging requests.
-It can be a critical part of a robust program.
+A logging rate limiter can help to prevent the logging system from causing resource starvation which is the result of a sudden logging requests burst.
+For which reason, a logging rate limiter can be seen as a critical part of a robust program.

-I hope you have found this post useful, if so, you may also want to check out [other articles which also belong to the PDS series](/pds). <!-- JEKYLL_RELATIVE_URL_CHECK_SKIP_LINE -->
+I hope you have found this post useful, if so, you may want to check out [other articles which also belong to the PDS series](/pds). <!-- JEKYLL_RELATIVE_URL_CHECK_SKIP_LINE -->

 # References